 The Audit Committee provides assistance to the Board in satisfying its fiduciary responsibilities for our accounting, auditing, operating and reporting practices.
 The Committee oversees the financial reporting process, has the sole authority to appoint, compensate, retain and oversee the work of our independent registered public accounting firm, reviews and preapproves all audit services and permissible non-audit services performed by our independent registered public accounting firm, establishes procedures for the receipt, retention and treatment of complaints regarding accounting, internal accounting controls or auditing matters and for the confidential, anonymous submission by our employees of concerns regarding questionable accounting or auditing matters, oversees the establishment and administration of a written code of ethics for our senior financial management, reviews and either approves or disapproves of all related party transactions and performs other related duties delegated to it by the Board.
-The responsibilities and functions of the Audit Committee are further described in the Audit Committee Report beginning on page 10 of the Proxy Statement.
-The Audit Committee currently consists of Mr. Booth (Chair), Mr. Winkel, Mr. Demorest and Ms. Iverson, who was appointed to the Audit Committee on March 3, 2020.
+The responsibilities and functions of the Audit Committee are further described in the Audit Committee Report beginning on page 9 of the Proxy Statement.
+The Audit Committee currently consists of Mr. Booth (Chair), Mr. Winkel, Mr. Demorest and Ms. Iverson.
 Mr. Winkel served as Chair of the Audit Committee prior to March 3, 2020.
-Mr. G. Larry Owens served as a director of our company, and as a member of the Audit Committee, from the beginning of the year through August 30, 2019.
 Each of the members of the Audit Committee are "independent" as defined by current NASDAQ listing standards and the rules of the Securities and Exchange Commission.
 In addition, our Board has determined that Mr. Booth, Mr. Winkel and Ms. Iverson are "audit committee financial experts" as defined by the rules and regulations of the Securities and Exchange Commission.
-During 2019, the Audit Committee met seven times.
+In addition, our Board has determined that Mr. Booth, Mr. Winkel and Ms. Iverson are "audit committee financial experts" as defined by the rules and regulations of the Securities and Exchange Commission.
+In addition, our Board has determined that Mr. Booth, Mr. Winkel and Ms. Iverson are "audit committee financial expert